XGovFormBuilder/digital-form-builder/docs/runner/exit.md

 If you need to initialise a session, allow a user to exit, and still be able to identify the user, you should initialise the session with `metadata`.
 The metadata should include an identifier so your API can match and merge their data if required.

+When exiting the form, the user's last known page is given to you in the `exitState` object in `pageExitedOn` property, `pageExitedOn` is given in the format `/{formId}/{pagePath}`, e.g. `/test/uk-passport`.
+If you want to return the user back to this page wth initialised sessions, you can use the `redirectPath` option in the session initialisation payload.
+Note that in the POST /session/{formId} payload, the `redirectPath` is relative to the formId, so you must remove `/{formId}`, e.g. `/uk-passport`.